Bryce Gilmore

 Scouting Report

-Bryce Gilmore is a high-ceiling, four-star offensive tackle prospect with a large frame and significant long-term potential.
-Possessing NFL genetics and a multi-sport background, his development trajectory points towards him becoming a multi-year Power Four starter with the potential to be an NFL Draft selection.
+Bryce Gilmore is a high-upside, four-star offensive tackle prospect with a burgeoning frame and a strong athletic profile.
+His combination of size, movement skills, and football pedigree suggests a high ceiling as a multi-year Power Four starter with long-term NFL Draft potential.

 Physical Profile